About Orlando, FL

-Looking for activities once your private jet arrives in Orlando?
-Orlando is best known for being the home to a large number of theme parks, but it also has numerous other attractions to appeal to domestic and international visitors.
+Orlando is best known for being the home to a large number of theme parks, but it also has numerous other attractions that will appeal to both the locals and international visitors.
 Some of the most popular attractions include:

 Walt Disney World: A sprawling entertainment complex in Bay Lake, Florida, Walt Disney World is the most visited vacation resort in the world.
 It plays host to more than 25 million visitors annually.
-There are four theme parks, four golf courses, 36 hotels, and many other recreational facilities housed in this famed resort.
+There are 4 theme parks, 4 golf courses, 36 hotels, and many other recreational facilities housed in this famed resort.

 Discovery Cove: This is an aquatic theme park that allows you to come up close and personal with a large number of aquatic animals, including dolphins and stingrays.
 The number of visitors to the facility is capped at 1,300 per day, reducing the congestion that is common in many other theme parks around the world.

 Epcot: This has the distinction of being one of the largest theme parks in the region.
 It features facilities such as an aquarium, a promenade, and 11 pavilions – all within 103 acres of land.
 The facility is owned by the Disney Corporation.

 The American Art Museum: This museum is home to the largest collection of Tiffany glass.
-It also has displays of a large variety of leaded glass windows, all types of pottery, lamps with historical significance, as well as an additional 250 architectural objects.
+It also has displays of a large variety of leaded glass windows, all types of pottery, lamps with historical significance as well as an additional 250 architectural objects.
 If you are an art fan and want to spend some time doing something other than visiting a theme park, visiting the Art Museum should be a favorable venture.

 Luxury Lodging in Orlando